-- 14. Plaintiff brings his first through tenth causes of action on his own behalf and on behalf of all other members of the general public similarly situated, and, thus, seeks class certification under California Code of Civil Procedure section 382. - 15.
-The proposed class is defined as follows:

-All current and former hourly-paid or non-exempt employees who worked for any of the Defendants within the State of California at any time during the period from four years preceding the filing of this Complaint to final judgment and who reside in California.

-Subclass A: All class members who were required by Defendants to stay on Defendants' premises for rest breaks.
+- 14. Plaintiff brings this action on his own behalf and on behalf of all other members of the general public similarly situated, and, thus, seeks class certification under California Code of Civil Procedure section 382. - 15.
+The proposed class is defined as follows: - All current and former hourly-paid or non-exempt employees who worked for any of the Defendants within the State of California at any time during the period from four years preceding the filing of this Complaint to final judgment and who reside in California. - Subclass A: All class members who were subject to Defendants' practice of rounding time recorded for purposes of calculating compensation for time worked or for calculating meal periods. - Subclass B: All class members who were required by Defendants to stay on Defendants' premises for rest breaks. - 16.
+Plaintiff reserves the right to establish additional subclasses as appropriate. - 17.
+The class is ascertainable and there is a well-defined community of interest in the litigation: - a.
+Numerosity: The class members are so numerous that joinder of all class members is impracticable.
+The membership of the entire class is unknown to Plaintiff at this time; however, the class is estimated to be greater than fifty (50) individuals and the identity of such membership is readily ascertainable by inspection of Defendants' employment records.

-Subclass B: All class members who received overtime compensation at a rate lower than their respective regular rate of pay because Defendants failed to include all non-discretionary bonuses or other incentive-based compensation in the calculation of the regular rate of pay for overtime pay purposes.

-Subclass C: All class members who were subject to Defendants' practice of rounding time recorded for purposes of calculating compensation for time worked or for calculating meal periods.

-16. Plaintiff reserves the right to establish additional subclasses as appropriate.